zachmorr/esper/README.md

 ## Reprogramming Esper

 Do you like the Esper hardware, but want to use it for something other than ad-blocking?
 Great!
-The Esper hardware is completely reprogrammable and includes an on-board USB-UART converter, so no extra programmers are needed!
+The Esper hardware is completely reprogrammable and includes an on-board USB-UART converter, no extra programmers are needed!

 # Esper Development